diogomoderno/maze-path-finder/README.md

 - starting points;

 A .paths file is created to show the results and the path taken from the initial position.

+The search is made recursively using a DFS (Depth First Search) approach and the current "best path" is saved in a dynamic stack with LIFO access.

 ## Getting Started